MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/activedirectory/Move-ADObject.md

 The **TargetPath** parameter must be specified.
 This parameter identifies the new location for the object or container.
-The Cmdlet also moves the password when a user or computer object is moved across domains within a forest.
+The cmdlet also moves the password when a user or computer object is moved across domains within a forest.

 ## EXAMPLES